-Suppose we want to see the text "Diego" written vertically in yellow letters of size 150.
-Let's use Circles of Evaluation to look at the structure:

-We can start by generating the Diego image.
-And then use the rotate function to rotate it 90 degrees. text "Diego" 150 "yellow" &gt; rotate 90 text "Diego" 150 "yellow" text("Diego", 150, "yellow") rotate(90, text("Diego", 150, "yellow")) 1) What do you Notice?
+Notice and Wonder Suppose we want to see the text "Diego" written vertically in yellow letters of size 150.
+Let's use Circles of Evaluation to look at the structure: We can start by generating the Diego image.
+And then use the rotate function to rotate it 90 degrees. text "Diego" 150 "yellow" → 90 text "Diego" 150 "yellow" text("Diego", 150, "yellow") rotate(90, text("Diego", 150, "yellow")) 1) What do you Notice?
 2) What do you Wonder?
 Let's Rotate an Image of Your Name!

-Suppose you wanted the computer to show your name in your favorite color and rotate it so that it's diagonal...

-3) Draw the circle of evaluation to generate the image of your name in your favorite color.
-4) Draw the circle of evaluation to rotate it so that it's diagonal.
-5) Convert the Circle of Evaluation to code.
-6) Convert the Circle of Evaluation to code.
+Suppose you wanted the computer to show your name in your favorite color and rotate it so that it's diagonal Write your name (any size), in your favorite color rotate the image so that it's diagonal 3) Draw the circle of evaluation: 4) Draw the circle of evaluation: 5) Convert the Circle of Evaluation to code: 6) Convert the Circle of Evaluation to code: